 2. ScreamFree Parenting: The Revolutionary Approach to Raising Your Kids by Keeping Your Cool by Hal Runkel

 ScreamFree and Parenting don't go together in the same sentence, do they?
-With 5 kids myself, I can tell you that while you will likely still pull your hair out at times, this book will make a major impact on your family.
-This isn't just about lowering your voice, it gives practical advice on how to control your own emotional reactions and respond effectively so that you and your kids will have a better relationship.
-Take charge of your family confidently and lead well with the wisdom captured in this book, you and your kids will be thankful you read this!
+With 5 kids, I can tell you that while you will likely still pull your hair out at times, this book will make a major impact on your family.
+This isn't about lowering your voice, it gives practical advice on how to control your own emotional reactions and respond effectively so that you and your kids will have a better relationship.
+Take charge of your family confidently and lead well with the wisdom captured in this book!

 3. The SPEED of Trust: The One Thing That Changes Everything by Stephen M. R. Covey and Stephen R. Covey

 Trust, you either have it or you don't, right?
 This book challenges that assumption by giving practical advice on how to rapidly build and rebuild trust.
-After reading this book, I realized it described exactly what I couldn't put into words about what the people I trust did.
 If you thoroughly trust those around you, things will happen at lightning speed, especially in business.
-Learn how to foster that by reading this excellent book!
+Learn how to create trust by reading this excellent book!

 4. Getting Ready for Marriage: How to Really Get to Know the Person You're Going to Marry by Jerry Hardin and Dianne Sloan

 Are you thinking about marriage?
 How do you know if this is really the right fit?
-My wife and I used this intensive workbook to make sure we were on the right track before we got married.
+My wife and I used this intensive workbook to make sure we were on the same page before we got married.

-You and your partner will be asked hard questions you've never even thought of, and be able to work through scenarios before they happen to make sure you are on the same page.
+You and your partner will be asked questions you've never even thought of to work through scenarios before they happen.
 Why wouldn't you invest some time into this before committing to spending the rest of your life with someone?
-This book brought us much closer together and made it obvious that we were making the right choice.
+This book brought my wife and I much closer together and made it obvious that we were making the right choice.

 For more than 60 years this book has topped the charts.
 Number one for a reason, the title says it all.
 Business or personal relationships, this should be a required read for everyone in my opinion!

 This book is one of my absolute favorites of all time.
-Daniel Coyle goes to 9 of the world's talent hotbeds that have consistently churned out people who have world-class talent to find the answers to the questions “What is the secret of talent and how do we unlock it?”
-He also engages cutting edge research into how the brain develops to show us three key elements that we need to be doing to grow ourselves in any area we are interested in.
+Daniel Coyle goes to nine of the world's talent hotbeds that have consistently churned out world-class talent to find the answers to this question: “What is the secret of talent and how do we unlock it?”
+Coyle also reveals cutting edge research into how the brain develops to show us three key elements that we need to be doing to grow ourselves in any area we are interested in.

-I'm getting more done in less time, but where are the rich relationships, the inner peace, the balance, the confidence that I'm doing what matters most and doing it well?
+I'm getting more done in less time, but where are the rich relationships, the inner peace, and the confidence that I'm doing what matters most and doing it well?

-Does this nagging question haunt you, even when you feel you are being your most efficient?
+Does this nagging question haunt you?
 If so, First Things First can help you understand why so often our first things aren't first.
-Rather than offering you another clock, First Things First provides you with a compass, because where you're headed is more important than how fast you're going.
+First Things First provides you with a chance to check your compass, because where you are headed is more important than how fast you're going.
 Are you heading in the right direction?

-One of the most inspiring and impactful books ever written, The 7 Habits of Highly Effective People has captivated readers for 25 years.
-It has transformed the lives of Presidents and CEOs, educators, and parents— in short, millions of people of all ages and occupations.
+The 7 Habits of Highly Effective People has captivated readers for 25 years.
+It has transformed the lives of Presidents, CEOs, educators, and parents— in short, millions of people of all ages and occupations.
 It has impacted my life, will you allow it to impact yours?

 Are you doing what you do best every day?
-My guess is you aren't.
-Why do we worry so much about those things that we don't do well rather than focusing on those things we do really well?
-This best-selling book will help you identify what your strengths actually are, and get you focusing on the areas you can truly be great in.
+Why do we worry so much about those things that we don't do well instead of focusing on those things we do really well?
+This best-selling book will help you identify your strengths and get you focusing on the areas you can truly be great in.

 Personal Development Book of the Month Selections

-Click here to check out our full personal development book recommendations list on Amazon, which includes these selections along with our previous book pick of the month.
+Click here to check out our full personal development book recommendations list on Amazon and kick back with some of the best personal development books on the planet!

-Be sure to sign up for our newsletter as well if you haven't already to get a new recommendation each month along with regular articles to keep you motivated!
+Be sure to sign up for our newsletter as well if you haven't already!
+You'll get a new recommendation each month along with regular articles to keep you motivated!